Be prepared for adventure

 July can get hot -- up to 35 °C (95 °F).
 Pack short sleeve shirts and shorts.
 Bring swimwear if you plan on going for a dip in the lake.

 |Dehcho (Fort Simpson)||19||5|

 |Sahtu (Norman Wells)||22||4|

-The Northwest Territories enjoys brilliant blue skies for most of the year.
+The Northwest Territories enjoy brilliant blue skies for most of the year.
 Yellowknife is Canada's sunniest city in the spring and summer.
 With all those clear days, we're the best place on Earth to enjoy the Northern Lights and the midnight sun.

 One of the last great wildlife refuges on the planet, the Northwest Territories is home to a rich diversity of species, many of which aren't seen down south.

-Most of the Northwest Territories is untouched wilderness.
-That means you can see wildlife in their natural habitat, and you'll be the first human they see.
-We have 5 national parks (soon to be 6) with unmatched in size and condition.
+Most of the Northwest Territories is timeless wilderness.
+That means you can see wildlife in their natural habitat, and you may be the first human they see.
+We have 6 national parks featuring breathtaking scenery and an abundance of wildlife.

 Some of our wildlife:

 - Mountain Goats

 - Dall Sheep